Dittisham | South Devon Village Guide

 Plymouth’s origins can be traced back to Saxon times, more than a thousand years ago, and has a vast history reflecting its maritime location.
 The city has established a strong and proud reputation as a centre of voyage, discovery and military importance.
 The sea continues to touch the lives of everyone who has lived in or visited Plymouth, and shapes the modern city we see today.

-Legend has it that English Explorer Sir Francis Drake, born just outside of Pymouth in Tavistock, was playing a game of bowls on Plymouth Hoe when he was first told of the Spanish Armada invasion.
+Legend has it that English Explorer Sir Francis Drake, born just outside of Plymouth in Tavistock, was playing a game of bowls on Plymouth Hoe when he was first told of the Spanish Armada invasion.

 In 1620, the famous Mayflower set sail to America with 102 Pilgrims and 30 crew on board, from Plymouth’s Mayflower Steps.
-Today, you can explore the Mayflower Trail to discover the life of the Pilgrims, the troubles they faced and their bravery they endured.
+Today, you can explore the Mayflower Trail to discover the life of the Pilgrims, the troubles they faced and the bravery they endured.

 Plymouth officially became a city in 1928.

-During the second world war, Plymouth was one of the most bombed cities in England with the ‘Blitz’ causing widespread damage.
+During the Second World War, Plymouth was one of the most bombed cities in England with the ‘Blitz’ causing widespread damage.
 It flattened large parts of the city centre.
 Before the end of the war, there was a revolutionary plan to recreate Plymouth as a new modern City.

 Plymouth is packed full of attractions and activities.
 Come rain or shine, you’ll always find something to fill your day with.
 From the city centre to the surrounding countryside, you’ll find walks, boat rides, museums and famous monuments worth seeing.